xmaple555/C-Programming-Note/README.md

 # Overview
-This note is intented to help the students taking the NTUST EMI course ET3405302 to quickly understand C Programming and mathematics in English.
+This note is intended for the students taking the NTUST EMI course ET3405302 to quickly understand C Programming and mathematics in English.

 [Hackmd Link](https://hackmd.io/@oViyvE1kTJmMinrhoK7HCg/ryViX2Wxo)